-Before proceeding with the installation, be sure to stop all running MySQL server instances by using either the MySQL Manager Application (on OS X Server) or mysqladmin shutdown on the command line.
+Before proceeding with the installation, be sure to stop all running MySQL server instances by using either the MySQL Manager Application (on OS X Server), the preference pane, or mysqladmin shutdown on the command line.

-When installing from the package version, you can also install the MySQL Preference Pane, which will enable you to control the startup and execution of your MySQL server from System Preferences.
-For more information, see Section 2.4.5, “Installing and Using the MySQL Preference Pane”.
+When installing from the package version, you can also install the MySQL preference pane, which will enable you to control the startup and execution of your MySQL server from System Preferences.
+For more information, see Section 2.4.4, “Installing and Using the MySQL Preference Pane”.

 When installing using the package installer, the files are